 And while we’re on the subject of content, be sure you aren’t treating it like an artifact.
 As we said at the outset of this post, digital marketing has no finish line to cross.
 It’s an ongoing, and ever evolving process, and so too should be your content.

 If your content is getting commented on, re-tweeted, shared with feedback, or otherwise engaged with, it’s less an artifact than it is a part of the discourse.
 There is absolutely no problem with re-running old content with additions to reflect the feedback you’ve received.
 Publish corrections.
 If someone makes an insightful comment, reach out and see if they’d like to write a guest blog post about it.

 If you’re engaging with your audience, it’s only right that they should engage with you.

 So that wraps up our run-down of the 7 most overlooked, under-utilized, or unexplored digital marketing opportunities of 2017.
 We’d hate to make a recommendation that we wouldn’t follow ourselves, so we welcome your thoughts and feedback.
 Anything we’ve missed?
 Have any of these avenues worked out for you in your own digital marketing endeavours?
 Find us on Facebook or Twitter, and share your insights!

 Colibri Digital Marketing

 We’re a San Francisco digital marketing agency that focuses on the triple bottom line of people, planet, and profit.
 Based in the San Francisco Bay Area, we’ve got our fingers on the pulse of Silicon Valley, we’ve got an insider perspective on the tech industry, and we get a sneak peak at the future of digital marketing.
-If you’re ready to work with San Francisco’s first and only full-service B Corp-certified digital marketing agency, drop us a line or click below to schedule a free digital marketing strategy session!
+If you’re ready to work with San Francisco’s first and only full-service B Corp-certified digital marketing agency, drop us a line to schedule a free digital marketing strategy session!

 It’s fun 🙂